A Coinductive Approach to Proof Search through Typed Lambda-Calculi: A typed finitary system for solution spaces

 \subsection{Typing system for $\olfsfix$}

-The typing system for $\olfsfix$ is defined in Figure~\ref{fig:typingolfsfix}.
-The main desiderata for this typing system were to be able to prove Lemma~\ref{lem:inter-pres-types} that the interpretation of finitary terms as B\"ohm forests preserves types and Lemma~\ref{lem:finrep-typed} that a finitary representation of the solution space (that can be found) has the original sequent as type---for details see below.
+We now have finitary means to represent solution spaces, in other words, the finitary forests of $\olfsfix$ can now serve as witnesses for the existence of suitable forests (terms of $\coolfs$) that arise as their general-purpose semantics.
+According to the idea of the Curry-Howard correspondence, these witnesses appear as the proof objects that are being typed in a typing system that is to be understood as a constructive deductive system for solution spaces.
+Due to the semantics into forests of $\coolfs$, this deductive system, when seen as a logic, is a ``logic of coinductive proofs''---or rather a ``logic of coinductive proof spaces'', due to the use of sums.

+The main desiderata for the typing system we are about to introduce are soundness and completeness in the following sense: Soundness means that if a proof object $T$ is typed in the typing system by a certain sequent, then the semantics of $T$ is a forest in $\coolfs$ whose members are proofs (more generally, solutions) of that sequent.
+Completeness means that \emph{every} sequent types a proof object $T$ such that its semantics is a forest in $\coolfs$ whose members are exactly \emph{all} proofs (more generally, solutions) of that sequent.

-The typing system for $\olfsfix$ derives sequents $\judge\Xi\Gamma T B$.
-The first context $\Xi$ has the form $\vect{X:\sigma}$, so fixed-point variables are typed by sequents.
+The deductive system we are introducing is in the form of a typing system for $\olfsfix$, and it is given through inference rules for deriving sequents of the general form $\judge\Xi\Gamma T B$, shown in Figure~\ref{fig:typingolfsfix}.
+Here are some explanations of the figure.
+The first context $\Xi$ has the form $\vect{X:\rho}$, so fixed-point variables are typed by atomic sequents.
+The sequents accumulated in $\Xi$ are the ``coinductive hypotheses'' of the typing derivation, when the latter is seen as a proof in the ``logic of coinductive proofs''.
 The first typing rule in Figure~\ref{fig:typingolfsfix} implies that fixed-point variables enjoy a relaxed form of binding.

 The context $\Xi$ is such that no fixed-point variable name $X$ occurs twice (there is no condition concerning duplication of sequents).
 So, $\Xi$ can be (and will be) seen as a partial function, and $\Xi$, when regarded as a set of typed fixed-point variables, has no duplicates.
 If $\Xi$ is empty, then we write $\Gamma\vdash T:B$ instead of $\judge\Xi\Gamma T B$.